genesys/bold360-mobile-docs-android/QuickStartAndroid.md

 3. ### <u>Add the chat fragment to your activity.</u>

     Implement the ChatLoadedListener interface and pass it in the `ChatController.Builder` build method.
-    Once the chat build succeeded and the fragment is ready to be displayed, `onComplete` will be called and the fragment will bre available on the results.
+    Once the chat build succeeded and the fragment is ready to be displayed, `onComplete` will be called with the fragment on the result.

     ```kotlin
     ChatController.Builder(context).build(account, object : ChatLoadedListener {